This post is written in partnership with Milk. Love What’s Real.

 This month we're pleased to welcome Katie Morford as part of our January Reset Challenge!
 Katie is a San Francisco-based cookbook author and registered dietitian who writes the blog Mom’s Kitchen Handbook.

 A number of years ago a new client told me that his diet consisted almost exclusively of two daily stops to McDonald's.
 During each trip he bought a large soda, two large burgers, and two large fries.
 Sometimes he added apple pie.
-He had all the markers for chronic disease, from high blood pressure to sky-high cholesterol, and didn’t feel particularly great.
+He had all the markers identified by the Centers for Disease Control for chronic disease, from high blood pressure to sky-high cholesterol, and didn’t feel particularly great.

 I worked with him over many months, introducing one small change each week to move him towards more nourishing choices.
 First, he agreed to choose a soda one size smaller.
 Next, he scaled down his burger.
 Then he swapped sliced apples for apple pie.
 It went on like this until eventually, we began talking about the grocery store and home cooking.
 I introduced the idea of getting off the bus one stop sooner so he had movement in his day.
 It was baby steps.
 And it worked.